phonegap/phonegap-docs/docs/3-references/phonegap-cli/serve.html.md

     phonegap serve [options]

 ###Options
-  Some options are available for specifically setting the port to use, to enable/disable auto reload, and to enable a local tunnel for providing public access as outlined below.
+  Some options are available for specifically setting the port to use, to enable or disable auto reload, or to setup a local tunnel for public access as shown below.

       --port, -p <n>       port for web server (default: 3000) --autoreload         enable app refresh on file changes (default: true)